jshams/sliding-puzzle/README.md

 The game logic, functionality, and algorithms are also written in JavaScipt to bring the canvas to life.

 I used **Python** to prototype the algorithms to make development easier with libraries I'm more comfortable with.
 The programs are then translated to JS to allow the game to function.

+## Updates
+Sliding Puzzle is not a finished project, and it's still being built.
+In the [current sprint](spring-intentive-proposal.md) I am working on improving the solver to handle larger board sizes, refactoring the code to be more maintainable in the future, and making some frontend changes to make the experience more interesting.